Wintry mix could lead to slick spots this weekend

-On Saturday, the sun will give way to clouds and there could be a flurry in the evening, but nothing like the snow that fell a couple of days ago.
+On Saturday, the sun will give way to clouds and there could be some snow flurries in the evening, but nothing like the snow that fell a couple of days ago.

 However, Sunday is a different story.
-A light wintry mix is possible early in the morning from the Triangle to the north from about 7 a.m. to 9 a.m.
+A light wintry mix is possible early in the morning from the Triangle to the north from about 7 a.m. to 9 a.m., bringing sleet, snow or freezing rain.
 It should change to rain after that.
 Though the effect on the Triangle should be minimal, freezing rain could cause some slick spots on the roads as temperatures hover around the freezing mark.

 Get the latest weather updates sent straight to your phone by downloading the ABC11 mobile app

 North of I-85, the mix will last a bit longer, until perhaps noon or 1 p.m.
-A light glaze of ice on elevated surfaces is possible.
+A light glaze of ice on elevated surfaces is possible and you may even see a light coating of snow in some areas.

 Check out the latest weather radar